Purchasing Wine Futures – En Primeur

-The original purpose to this was to provide the chateaux with some degree of cashflow for product that previously they had had to hold for at least two years before getting pay back and from the buyers’ point of view to be in a position to acquire the wine at release at, theoretically, the lowest price possible and to guarantee supply.
-This rationale is perhaps less evident today as the en primeur market has matured to be very active in its own right due to the significant demand for these highly sought after wines.
+The original purpose to this was to provide the chateaux with some degree of cash flow for product that previously they had had to hold for at least two years before getting payback.
+From the buyers’ point of view this enabled them to be in a position to acquire the wine at release, at theoretically, the lowest price possible and to guarantee supply.
+This rationale is perhaps less evident today as the En Primeur market has matured to be very active in its own right due to the significant demand for these highly sought-after fine wines.

-The chateaux normally makes these first vintage allocations available for sale weeks after the wines have first been tasted and scored by the trade and influential critics.
+En Primeur allocations are generally made available to the market in the first spring after the vintage wine is harvested in the autumn and goes into the barrel.
+The chateaux normally make these first vintage wine allocations available for sale weeks after the wines have first been tasted and rated by the trade and influential critics.

-Dependent on the industry critics’ view and our own analysis we may on occasion recommend that clients invest in wines en primeur.
-Many merchants may be obliged to take a sizeable allocation of wine at this stage, as an independent broker Vin-X is free to guide its clients only into those wines that offer the best opportunity for growth.
+Dependent on the industry critics’ view and our own analysis we may on occasion recommend that clients invest in wines En Primeur.
+Many merchants may be obliged to take a sizable allocation of wine at this stage, as an independent broker we are free to guide our clients only to those few select wines that offer the best opportunity for future growth.

-Vin-X clients that do acquire wines en primeur receive a certificate of allocation at the time of settlement and this is replaced with a certificate of ownership once the wines are shipped into their storage account.
-At this point the client can choose to visit the storage facility to see their wine.
+For clients that do acquire wines En Primeur receive a certificate of allocation at the time of settlement and this is replaced with a certificate of ownership once the wines are shipped into their storage account.
+En Primeur allocations are often traded on the secondary market and after two years the allocation is bottled and shipped.
+At this point, we welcome our clients to visit the storage facility to see the wine.

-- Best price – Buying wines this early in the lifecycle, i.e. pre-bottling, should guarantee that it will always be cheaper than the future price on the open market.
-Some wines have had outstanding investment performances from en primeur acquisition but others have realized little advantage.
+- Purchasing at the best price – Buying En Primeur investment grade wines this early in the lifecycle, i.e. pre-bottling, should guarantee that it will always be the lowest market price.

-- Securing wine – Premium brands and vintages are in high demand and it may be very difficult to obtain them after release, as a consequence the price also reflects this.
-Buying wine en primeur guarantees a supply of the wine of choice.
+- Securing highly sought-after wines – Simply put, fine wine investment is supported by a supply and demand imbalance.
+Premium brands and vintages are in high demand and it may be very difficult to obtain them after release, as a consequence the price also reflects this.
+Buying wine En Primeur guarantees a supply of the wine of choice.

-- Security – Always buy wine en primeur from agents or merchants with sound financial standing and good reputation, the risk is that should the agent fail the investor may never receive their wine and lose money.
-The Vin-X management fee covers an insurance facility, which guarantees the client’s cost of investment.
+- Financial security – We recommend to always buy wine En Primeur from agents or merchants with sound financial standing and good reputation.
+The risk is that should the agent fail the investor may not receive their wine and lose money.
+At Vin-X, our management fee covers an insurance facility, which guarantees the client’s cost of investment for peace of mind.

-- Performance – Investment in any type of future presents the risk of the investment not performing to expected potential over time and the value of an investment can go down as well as up.
+- Performance potential – Investment in any type of future presents the risk of the investment not performing to expected potential over time.
+It is important to realise the value of an En Primeur investment can go down as well as up.